Pronunciation Resources on the Web

 http://www.flinders.edu.au/SLC/Pages/pronunciation.html

 A list of links to WWW resources especially chosen for students.
 Includes a link to audio files of various accents of English, male and female versions.
+The focus is on Australian English.

 Pronunciation Web Resources